sass/sass/README.md

     replaced by the corresponding selector in the starting module's extended selectors.

+> **Implementation note**:
+>
+> As written, this algorithm is O(n²) in the number of modules because resolving
+> extends for each local CSS rule requires iterating over all its transitive
+> modules.
+However, it's intended to be straightforwardly implementable in O(n)
+> time by cumulatively tracking the extends as the algorithm proceeds.

-There is intentionally no way for a module to affect the extensions of another module that doesn't transitively use it.
-This promotes locality, and matches the behavior of mixins and functions in that monkey-patching is disallowed.
+To promote locality, there is intentionally no way for a module to affect the extensions of another module that doesn't transitively use it or isn't transitively used by it.

 [topological]: https://en.wikipedia.org/wiki/Topological_sorting